pluralsight/guides/draft/front-end-javascript/ionic-2-+-lokijs-+-localforage-progressive-web-app-+-no-sql-+-long-term-storage/article.md

 	npm install lokijs
 	npm install localforage

-All of our code will be modified in app > pages > home > _home.html_ and _home.ts_.
+This will build our skeleton app.
+All of our hacking will take place in app > pages > home > _home.html_ and _home.ts_.

-**Coding Strategy**
+**Tutorial Strategy**

-1. add LokiJS without persistence
+There are 3 major sections, below.

+Our Three Sections
+    1. Ionic 2 app with a simple, observable LokiJS database
     2. add interactive elements to our LokiJS database
-3. add LocalForage to gain persistence
+    3. add LocalForage to gain long-term storage

-**Adding LokiJS without persistence**
+**Adding LokiJS without Persistence**

 1. In _home.ts_, just under the `import` statements, add